WMC (AM): History

 WMC was first licensed in January 1923 to the Memphis Commercial Appeal, and the call letters reflected the M and C from its owner's initials.
 The station was initially authorized to transmit on both the "Class B" high-power "entertainment" wavelength of 400 meters (750 kHz) as well as the "market and weather forecasts" wavelength of 485 meters (619 kHz).

 The newspaper reported that it received WMC's initial authorization via a telegram from the government, and it began test transmissions on the evening of January 17, 1923, in preparation for the station's formal debut on the evening of January 20, 1923.
 Among the station's unique features were late night concerts from blues singers.
 Although Memphis was racially segregated, Bessie Smith performed at WMC on October 5, 1923.
 The station's signal was wide-ranging, and in the summer of 1924 it reported that it had been heard as far south as off the coast of Chile, in addition to having been one of the stations previously heard during an Arctic expedition led by Donald Baxter MacMillan.

-In the 1930s, WMC carried the NBC Radio Red Network, while rival WMPS, owned by the Memphis Press-Scimitar, aired the NBC Blue Network.
+In the 1930s, WMC carried the NBC Red Network, while rival WMPS, owned by the Memphis Press-Scimitar, aired the NBC Blue Network.
 Starting in the 1930s, the station used a riverboat whistle as its sounder, a nod to Memphis' location on the Mississippi River—a practice that continued well into the 1990s.

-WMC added an FM sister station, WMC-FM, in 1947 and a TV station, WMCT (now WMC-TV), in 1948.
-Because WMC was an NBC Radio Network affiliate, WMC-TV also affiliated with the NBC TV Network, which it still carries to this day.
+WMC added an FM sister station, WMCF (later WMC-FM; now WLFP), in 1947 and a TV station, WMCT (now WMC-TV), in 1948.
+WMC had been an NBC Radio affiliate since 1927, so WMC-TV also affiliated with the NBC TV Network, which it still carries to this day.